 sankar suvana kesari nandan, tej pratap maha jag bandan ||6||

 “You carry lightning and a flag in your hands and wear a sacred thread over your shoulder.
-You are Shiva-incarnate and the son of Kesari.
+You are the son of Lord Shiva and the son of Kesari.
 The whole world praises you for your brilliance.”

 bidyavana guni ati chatur, rama kaja karibe ko aatur ||7||